Skip to main content

 How much does it cost?

-74% of diploma graduates have gone into paid work as artists
+74% of diploma graduates have gone into paid work in the creative industries.

 “I have loved every single minute of the course.
 It has done my confidence the world of good!
 My highlight was getting to play Lenny from Of Mice And Men – I always wanted to try that role.”